 Relational therapy

 Relational therapy focuses on the relationship between the therapist and the individual as a key component of the therapeutic process.
 This therapy recognises that the quality of the therapeutic relationship can have a significant impact on the individual’s ability to explore and address their emotional and psychological concerns.
-Relational therapy involves creating a safe and supportive environment where the individual can explore their thoughts, feelings, and experiences in the context of their relationships with others.
+Relational therapy involves creating a supportive environment where the individual can explore their thoughts, feelings, and experiences in the context of their relationships with others.
 The therapy can involve techniques such as active listening, empathy, and reflection to help the individual gain new insights and perspectives on their interpersonal relationships.
 Through this exploration, individuals can develop greater self-awareness and understanding of their relational patterns, and can work towards making positive changes in their relationships.

 Sandplay therapy